sturob/vim-outsiders/README.md

 'Move' the file you are editing to an adjacent tmux pane.

-Think of it as a way to fork and merge Vim instances.
+Think of it as a way to fork and merge Vim instances within tmux.

 ## Features

-- Move files between Vim instances using spatial directions (up, down, left, right)
+- Move files between Vim instances spatially (up, down, left, right)
-- Automatically creates new tmux panes when attempting to move to a window edge
+- Automatically create a new tmux pane when moving into a window edge
 - Preserves cursor position when moving files
-- Focus follows the file, making the workflow smooth and intuitive
+- Focus follows the file

 ## Installation